uts58/chat-application/README.md

-## Messenger App using Laravel, Laravel Websockets, Laravel Echo and Vue.JS
+## Messenger App using Laravel, Laravel Websockets, Laravel Echo, IMGBB api and Vue.JS

+In case my key got restricted, you need to get your api key from `imgbb.com`

-## get it up and running.
+## Get it up and running.

 After you clone this project, do the following: